zmahnoor14/BioXend/docs/output.md

 ## Outputs

-BioXend generates 7 files from a filled-out `Template_open.ods`.
-Seven are ChEMBL-ready deposition files published to `--outdir` (default: `results/`); three are internal intermediate files not written to the output directory.
+BioXend generates 8 files from a filled-out `Template_open.ods`.
+Seven are ChEMBL-ready deposition files and one is an interactive HTML report, all published to `--outdir` (default: `results/`); three are internal intermediate files not written to the output directory.

 ### Pipeline overview